-- A. Names, locations and other information of investee companies (not including investees in Mainland China): Please refer to Attachment 6. - B. Additional disclosures from above A.~J. of investee companies: Please refer to Attachment 2, 3 and 4. - C. Derivative transactions of investee companies: None. - (3) Information on investment in Mainland China: - A. Investee company name, main businesses and products, total amount of capital, method of investment, accumulated inflow and outflow of investments from Taiwan, net income (loss) of investee company, percentage of ownership, investment income (loss), carrying amount of investments, cumulated inward remittance of earnings and limits on investment in Mainland China: Please refer to Attachment 7. - B. Directly or indirectly significant transactions through third regions with the investees in Mainland China, including price, payment terms, unrealized gain or loss, and other events with significant effects on the operating results and financial condition: None.
+- A. Names, locations and other information of investee companies (not including investees in Mainland China): Please refer to Attachment 8. - B. Additional disclosures from above A.~J. of investee companies: Please refer to Attachment 2.
+3 and 4. - C. Derivative transactions of investee companies: None.

+(3) Information on investment in Mainland China:

+- A. Investee company name, main businesses and products, total amount of capital, method of investment, accumulated inflow and outflow of investments from Taiwan, net income (loss) of investee company, percentage of ownership, investment income (loss), carrying amount of investments, cumulated inward remittance of earnings and limits on investment in Mainland China: Please refer to Attachment 9. - B. Directly or indirectly significant transactions through third regions with the investees in Mainland China, including price, payment terms, unrealized gain or loss, and other events with significant effects on the operating results and financial condition: None. - (4) Information on major shareholders: Please refer to Attachment 10.